The 3 essential routes around Annecy

 - the view from the top of Semnoz.

-- the beautiful rapid descent to Annecy.
+- the beautiful, fast descent to Annecy.

-You liked this track, share this article!
+If you liked this track, share this article!

 2.Lake Tour (++ version)

-Bonuses of this map:
+The bonuses of this map:

 - the descent via Puget, a breathtaking view.

-- the edge of the lake by Angon.
+- the lake shore by Angon.

-- the climb of Talloires.
+- the climb to Talloires.

-You liked this track, share this article!
+If you liked this track, share this article!

 3. The unknown

-Bonuses of this map:
+The bonuses of this map:

 - Unique views of Lake Annecy.

-- Easy to access from Annecy.
+- Easily accessible from Annecy.

 - alternative return via the Bluffy pass.

-You liked this track, share this article!
+If you liked this track, share this article!

 Leave a comment